Anarcraft/FTBOP/README.md

 Minimum of 2GB allocated RAM.<br>
 Java 7 minimum, works with Java 8.<br>

 These are the java arguments I set, your results may vary depending on your computer specifications.
-Modify/disable as needed:<br>
+Modify/disable as needed:

 -d64 -Dfml.ignorePatchDiscrepancies=true -XX:+AggressiveOpts -XX:+UseFastAccessorMethods -XX:+UseParNewGC -XX:+UseConcMarkSweepGC

 ### [Mods List](Mods-List.md)